leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 **Module Presets:**
 Create and save module presets for frequently used settings.
 This saves time and ensures consistency.
 You can right click on the module name to save presets.
-Hovering over the preset in a module (like LUTs) allows you to use the mouse wheel to scroll through the LUTs stored in that directory:
+Hovering over the preset in a module (like LUTs) allows you to use the mouse wheel to scroll through the LUTs stored in that directory

 ### Rating system
   1 star for a photo I want to keep but not show (for record purposes, part of a pano series, etc.)